United Kingdom cost-of-living crisis: Local factors

-Insufficient long-term gas storage facilities resulted in the UK energy prices being overexposed to the market fluctuations.
-Household income, whether from wages or benefits, have not generally kept pace with rising prices.
+Insufficient long-term gas storage left UK energy prices overexposed to market fluctuations.
+In 2022, household income – whether from earnings or benefits – had not generally kept pace with rising prices.
 In April 2022, UK real wages fell by 4.5%, the sharpest fall since records began back in 2001.
 By July 2022, inflation had risen to over 10%, the highest level in 40 years, and the Bank of England was forecasting it could reach 13% by the end of the year.
 Energy costs for the typical British household were expected to rise 80% from October 2022, from £1,971 to £3,549, until Liz Truss, who was Prime Minister at the time, announced measures to limit these increases.

 On 23 September 2022, UK Chancellor Kwasi Kwarteng announced his mini-budget, backed by Truss, which included widespread tax cuts.
-The package included cuts to stamp duty and the abolishment of the 45% rate of income tax for those earning £150,000 or more a year.
+The package included cuts to stamp duty and the abolition of the 45% income tax rate for those earning £150,000 or more a year.
 These cuts aimed to encourage foreign investment and economic growth but were not costed and spooked financial markets, causing the pound to fall to a low of $1.03.
-The Bank of England reacted by raising interest rates, causing mortgage payments to increase significantly.
+The Bank of England responded by raising interest rates, which caused mortgage payments to increase significantly.
 By late October 2022, Truss and Kwarteng had been replaced by Rishi Sunak and Jeremy Hunt, respectively, and all of the mini-budget's proposals had effectively been cancelled.
 The pound regained some strength by this point, but interest rates remained high, stretching household incomes.